thomasbui93/MEAN-Application/README.md

 - Run `gulp`
   - Browser should fire up automatically and page should refresh when files are changed.
   - You might need to rerun gulp (`Ctrl+C` to exit) if you add new client-side files to force injection.
+  - This also runs all the tests continuously.

 ## Testing
 - Run `gulp test`
+- This runs all the tests once.
 - To add new tests create them in the tests folder.
 - The tests use the jasmin testing framework